xp44mm/Notebook/RxInAction/01 Reactive programming.md

   * After an observable notifies an observer on its completions or about an error, no more notifications will be emitted.

-  * Observables don’t always complete; they can be providers of potentially unbounded notifications.
+  * Observables don't always complete; they can be providers of potentially unbounded notifications.

   * Observables can be “quiet,” meaning they have never pushed any element and never will.